david68cu/pymiami_concurrency_talk_02_08_2020/README_PYMIAMI.md

  https://stackoverflow.com/questions/60048835/avoiding-race-condition-while-using-threadpoolexecutor/60050144#60050144

 - In no one  of the two concurrent  examples that we have seen so far we are able to perform download in paralell.
-That is limited by teh GIL.
+That is limited by the GIL.
 We do have multi thread but juts one thread at the time is executing
 - So concurrent.futures are limited by teh GIL.
 It is because teh CPython interpreter is not Thread safe , so it has the GIL "Global Interpreter Lock" which allow only one thread at eh time to be executed
 - When we write Python doe , we have no control over the GIL , but a build-in function or an extension in C